Skip to main content

 Public Utility Vans (PUVs)

 PUVs are air-conditioned and have relatively affordable fares of ₱100 or less.
-In general, PUVs leave the One Ayala Terminal every 15 to 20 minutes.
+These vans typically depart every 15 to 20 minutes and are located at the Lower Ground Level (PUV Terminal).

 • Bicutan: 3 p.m. to 10 p.m.